OKayInc/siafs/README.md

 Daemon won't fork and a lot of debug info will be displayed.

 ## Known Issues
-* Somehow slow for now.
-Needs L2 caching and optimization review.
-The first release will focus on the logic only.
 * Performance issues when writting big files with libfuse 2.9.x due to lack of the big_write feature.
-This doesn't happen with libfuse 3+.
+This doesn't (a lot) happen with libfuse 3+.
+* The L2 cache directory needs babysitting.
+It is safe to delete the directories within as you see fit.

 ## TODO
-* L2 Cache.
 * Test under diferent conditions.
+So far, under laboratory, all went good.

 ## Limitations
 The following limitations are due the SIA RenterD api.